LearnersGuild/learning-os/GLOSSARY.md

 # Cycle

 The primary game loop.
 Cycles are a Game Structure (Process).
-Cycles have four steps: Goal selection -> Team Formation -> Deliberate Practice -> Retrospective
+Life of a cycle: Goal selection -> Team Formation -> Deliberate Practice -> Retrospective

+TODO: define how cycles are basic time unit and everything is expressed int terms of cycles.
+They are our tick.

 More on cycles [here](game/processes/cycle.md).

 # Deliberate Practice